 Input data tables

-The Tables section is where you can create custom data tables representing your different samples, participants, specimens, files, or whatever entity you choose.
-You can also copy existing data tables from other Terra workspaces into this section or export a data table containing a custom cohort's metadata from one of the repositories in the Terra Data Library (to learn more about this, read the Overview: How to add a Table to a Terra workspace).
+The Tables section is for input data tables such as samples, participants, specimens, or whatever entity you choose.
+You can copy data tables from other Terra workspaces into this section, or export a table containing metadata for a custom cohort from one of the repositories in the Terra Data Library (to learn more about this, read the Overview: How to add a Table to a Terra workspace).

 Preloaded human genomic references

 The Reference Data section allows you to include a preloaded human genomic reference data table for either B37 or Hg38.
-These tables list all the files you need to perform most genomic analyses for human data.
-The reference files are actually hosted in the Broad's public Google bucket for human reference files.
+The reference files are hosted in the Broad's public Google bucket for human reference files.

 Workspace-wide reference files

-Customizing tables for your analysis: entities, sets, and pairs
+Customizing your data tables: entities, sets, and pairs

 Entities and sets

-Overall, there are two main types of data tables in Terra: entity tables and set tables.
+There are two primary types of data tables in Terra: entity tables and set tables.

-An entity table contains a piece of data that you want to analyze (samples, files, participants, specimens, etc.), whereas a set table groups together different entities from your entity table.
+An entity table contains a piece of data that you want to analyze (samples, files, participants, specimens, etc.).
+A set table groups together different entities from your entity table.

-You'll learn more about using set tables in Overview: How to add a Table to a Terra workspace.
+Learn more about using set tables in When to use a set table for a workflow.

 Pair tables for tumor-normal analysis

-While entity tables and set tables are the main two types of tables in Terra, there's of course an exception to every rule.
-Pair tables are a specific type of data table used in cancer research, where somatic analysis requires samples corresponding to both tumor and normal tissue.
-Learn more about these tables in Adding pair tables to a workspace for tumor-normal analysis.
+Pair tables are a predefined type of data table used in cancer research, where somatic analysis requires samples corresponding to both tumor and normal tissue.
+Learn more about working with and creating these tables in Adding pair tables to a workspace for tumor-normal analysis.